-On November 17, 2010, the Company s Board of Directors approved a cash dividend of \$0.11 per share.
-The cash dividend was paid on December 17, 2010 to each stockholder of record on December 3, 2010.
-Cash dividends aggregated \$46 million and \$172 million for the three and twelve months ended December 31, 2010, respectively, and \$460 million for both the three and twelve months ended December 31, 2010.
+Cash dividends aggregated \$191 million and \$172 million for the years ended December 31, 2011 and 2010, respectively.
 The declaration and payment of future dividends is at the discretion of the Company s Board of Directors and will be dependent upon the Company s results of operations, financial condition, capital requirements and other factors deemed relevant by the Company s Board of Directors.